tytydraco/yessleep/out/Something_Broke_the_Fourth_Wall_of_Our_Reality.md

 "*This is not world, this world is my land*," it sung in the voice of a thousand shrieking agonized souls, only some of them human.
 Then, speaking softer, not to me but to *them,* to the Others:

 "So do you see the truth of your disembodied dreams, your glimpses of the Other, your fairytales and conspiracies--they all lead back to me?
 The truth too terrible to reconcile?
-The truth your kind would rather burn down in a great holy war than admit you are all connected through me, the one great mind?
-The revelation you must ignore at the cost of your lives?"
+There will be no disclosure.
+Won't they burn it all down before they unveil the reality?"

 I'm not sure now if there was a Mel.
 I think she was always the great being, The Author, helping guide me to this place, to this time at last.
 I looked back up at the star as the earth began to recoil, the jack pines began to weep and gnash their teeth in fury.